markj0hnst0n/LeMunch/testing/testing.md

 ### Behaviour of Shared Site Components

+#### Preloader

+- Indeterminate time loading bar from materialize displays a the top of the page when page is loading and disappears when correct information has all loaded

 #### Navbar (Navigation Bar)

 - Click on Home, App Logo, Sign in and Sign Up navigation links to confirm correct redirection to the correct pages :heavy_check_mark: